aerobless/knowledge/💻 Software Development/☕ Java/🔐 Spring Boot - Fix faulty OAuth Code Request.md

 **Problem**: For a work project I'm setting up an OAuth2 client in Spring Boot.
 We're using a NetIQ Access Manager for authorization.
 During the OAuth2 flow it redirect the user to our backend with a code param.
 However the request is formatted like so "`http://localhost:8045/backend/api/v1/login/oauth2/code/your-login??code=/CODE"` with 2 question marks.
-Spring Boots OAuth client implementation does not like this.&#x20;
+Spring Boots OAuth client implementation does not like this.

 **Solution**: The long term solution should obviously be to fix the Access Manager.
 As a quick workaround I rewrite the request like so: